andrew/ultimate-awesome/README.md

 - [Windows-Terminal-Guide](https://github.com/mikeroyal/Windows-Terminal-Guide) - Windows Terminal Guide.
 - [awesome-air-quality](https://github.com/openaq/awesome-air-quality) - An awesome list of air quality resources.
 - [awesome-switch](https://github.com/perillamint/awesome-switch) - A curated list of awesome things related to Nintendo Switch hacking.
-- [awesome-pest](https://github.com/pest-parser/awesome-pest) - A curated list of resources, projects, and tools using or for the pest parser generator in Rust.
 - [awesome-aws-research](https://github.com/randyridgley/awesome-aws-research) - A curated list of awesome Amazon Web Services (AWS) libraries, open source repos, guides, blogs, and other resources for Academic Researchers new to AWS.
 - [awesome-virtual-reality](https://github.com/vmfunc/awesome-virtual-reality) - 🥕A curated collection of Virtual Reality Resources.
 - [awesome-robot-visual-imitation-learning](https://github.com/ZhihaoAIRobotic/awesome-robot-visual-imitation-learning) - A collection of papers, codes and talks of visual imitation learning/imitation learning from video for robotics.